 Development of measures to assess Veteran participation in society

-Research on cognitive behavioral therapy for Veterans with psychological health conditions
+Cognitive behavioral therapy interventions aiming to improve participation in society for Veterans with psychological health conditions

-Research to develop new or improve existing devices, algorithms, or systems to improve Veteran health outcomes, reduce treatment costs, or ideally both is of interest.
-Studies supported span research domains ranging from improvements in foundational science techniques and systems, to prevention and screening, treatment, and follow-up care.
-Research topic areas include, but are not limited to:
+The Rehabilitation Engineering & Prosthetics/Orthotics program supports projects that will develop new or enhance existing devices, algorithms, or systems to improve Veteran rehabilitation outcomes, reduce treatment costs, or ideally both.
+Topic areas include, but are not limited to:

 Functional electrical stimulation systems,